top of page

 7. Beyond the founder

-Long-term success depends on leadership development at all levels.
-In 2024, we trained 4035 managers, leaders and high potential young people to drive organisational competitiveness and transform practice and policy in critical sectors.
+Long-term success relies on leadership at every level.
+In 2024, AMI trained 4,035 managers, leaders, and high-potential youth to boost organizational competitiveness and shape practice and policy across key sectors.

 ‘I chose to grow’